 (b) the project owner shall pay to the Board or to a collection agency an amount equal to the extra amount that would have been payable if the estimated value of the construction work had been the actual value of that work, where the value of the construction work was under estimated.

-[Section 22 amended by No. 6 of 1998 s.
+[Section 22 amended: No. 6 of 1998 s.
 10(3).]

 23. Cancellation of construction work, refund payable